shafeek26/Saas-landing-page/readme.md

 # Project Name : Saas Landing Page !

-In this project i have created a landing page from scratch.
+In this project i have created a Saas landing page from scratch.
 And i have learnt a lot of things like how to position HTML elements using common CSS selectors,i have also learnt about positions.i used fully flexbox in this project.

 ![HTML](https://img.shields.io/badge/-HTML-orange)
 ![images](https://img.shields.io/badge/-CSS%20images-brightgreen)